Deep Likelihood Network for Image Restoration with Multiple Degradation Levels

-Then it is SISR, the task of generating a high-resolution digital image with a given low-resolution one.
-Based on the neighbor embedding and sparse coding technologies, many of the traditional methods try to preserve (example-based) neighborhood structures~\cite{Chang2004, Fan2007, Bevilacqua2012, Timofte2013} or (dictionary-based) perceptual representations~\cite{Yang2008, Yang2010, Dong2011, Zhang2012, Timofte2013}~\footnote{They are often sparse ones with over-complete dictionaries, can also be viewed as sparse priors.} in different image subspaces.
-However, the majority of them cannot be calculated efficiently~\cite{Yang2014}, and furthermore, the expressive power is also rather limited.
-To this end, researchers start pursuing approximated but explicit and powerful mappings from input to target subspaces~\cite{Dong2014, Gu2015}, for which CNNs can be appropriate candidates.
-Being able to extract contextual information, networks with deeper architectures show even higher PSNRs~\cite{Kim2016, Mao2016, Tai2017, Sonderby2017, Hui2018}.
-Whereas, it has also been reported that current state-of-the-art SISR networks suffer from generalizing to scenarios with possible blurring~\cite{Zhang2018}.
+Then it is SISR, the task of generating a high-resolution image given a low-resolution one.
+Many classical SISR methods attempted to achieve the goal by preserving (example-based) neighborhood structures~\cite{Chang2004, Fan2007, Bevilacqua2012, Timofte2013} or (dictionary-based) perceptual representations~\cite{Yang2008, Yang2010, Dong2011, Zhang2012, Timofte2013} in low-resolution and high-resolution images, such that some implicit mappings could be established between them.
+Researchers have also tried pursuing approximated but explicit mappings from input to target subspaces directly~\cite{Dong2014, Gu2015}, and CNNs can be appropriate candidates for the mappings.
+Being able to extract contextual information, networks with deep architectures showed promising SISR results~\cite{Kim2016, Mao2016, Tai2017, Sonderby2017, Hui2018}.
+Nevertheless, it has also been reported that state-of-the-art SISR network models suffer from generalizing to scenarios with possible blurring~\cite{Zhang2018}.

-\paragraph{Likelihood and image priors.} A key ingredient of image restoration is to estimate the probability that one outcome is capable of generating the given input through some sort of degradation, \ie, the likelihood.
-In principle, such tasks are heavily ill-posed.
-Solving them would sometimes require prior knowledge on the input low- and output high-quality image subspaces, and learning-based methods are typically used to leverage them effectively.
+\textbf{Likelihood and image priors.} A common ingredient of many non-deep image restoration solutions is to estimate the probability that one outcome is capable of generating the given input through some sort of degradations, \ie, the likelihood.
+In principle, such a task is heavily ill-posed.
+Solving them would normally require prior knowledge on the input low-quality and output high-quality image subspaces, and learning-based methods are typically used to leverage them effectively.
 Generally, the likelihood and priors can be integrated together using the maximum a posteriori (MAP) or Bayesian frameworks~\cite{Freeman2000}.
 This line of research used to provide state-of-the-art results before the unprecedented success of deep learning.